doitintl/aws-help/Organization-feature-set.md

 # What Organization-level features are you using in AWS?

 After logging into the [payer/management account](Payer-And-Member-Accounts.md), load this [page](https://us-east-1.console.aws.amazon.com/organizations/v2/home/settings).
-You will see something like following.
+You will see something like the following.

 ![org](/images/org.png)
 <br/><br/>